ForumPlayer/bshblg/README.md

 function. **Please remember:** quote the values, do not declare a variable with the dollar sign, do not use spaces around the equal sign.

-bashblog uses the `$EDITOR` environment value to open the text editor.
+bshblg uses the `$EDITOR` environment value to open the text editor.

 Detailed features